 BRP Group, Inc. Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-BOSTON, Oct.
-18, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating BRP Group, Inc. BRP for potential securities law violations.
+/EIN News/ -- BOSTON, Oct.
+18, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating BRP Group, Inc. (NASDAQ: BRP) for potential securities law violations.
 Investors who have lost money in their BRP Group, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/brp.

 What is this all about?